 Additionally, according to the Internal Revenue Service, by having this structure there is a 1 in 7 possibility of an IRS audit.
 There is a 1 in 50 possibility for corporations!
 Steer clear of confusion and drastically decrease the odds of an Internal Revenue Service audit at the same time.

 But don’t look at a DBA filing as being anything beyond a steppingstone to incorporating.

 Start at the D&B website and get a cost-free DUNS number.
 A DUNS number is how D&B gets a corporation in their system, to produce a PAYDEX score.
 If there is no DUNS number, then there is no record and no PAYDEX score.

 Once in D&B’s system, search Equifax and Experian’s sites for the company.
 You can do this at https://www.creditsuite.com/reports/.
 If there is a record with them, check it for correctness and completeness.
 If there are no records with them, go to the next step in the process.
 By doing so, Experian and Equifax will have something to report on.

-Start with the vendor credit tier.
+Start with vendor credit.
 First you ought to establish trade lines that report.
 This is also known as vendor accounts.
 Then you’ll have an established credit profile, and you’ll get a business credit score.

-And with an established business credit profile and score you can get to the retail and cash credit tiers.
+And with an established business credit profile and score you can get to retail and cash credit.